LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 2. The sensitive information (username, password, token, etc) are kept and maintain locally.
 The team can share the code among peers without be worried about information leak.
 3. Reduce the possibility of messing up between environments such as configure the Production server address in the Test environment.

-However, the environment variable has OS dependency.
-Each OS requires different way to access and modify the variables.
+However, each OS requires different way to access and modify the variables.
 It is not always practical to set environment variables on development machines (as the variables may keeps growing) or continuous integration servers where multiple projects are run.

-These drawbacks leads to the *dotenv* method.
+These drawbacks lead to the *dotenv* method.

 ## Introduction to .ENV file and dotenv

-The dotenv method lets the application loads variables from a ```.env``` file into environment/running process the same way as the application load variables from environment variables.
+The dotenv method lets the application loads variables from a ```.env``` file into environment/running process the same way as the application load variables from the system's environment variables.
 The application can load or modify the environment variables from the OS and ```.env``` file with a simple function call.

 [dotenv](https://github.com/bkeepers/dotenv) is a library that originates from [Ruby](https://www.ruby-lang.org/en/) developers (especially the [Ruby on Rails](https://rubyonrails.org/) framework) and has been widely adopted and ported to many programming languages such as [python-dotenv](https://github.com/theskumar/python-dotenv), [dotenv-java](https://github.com/cdimascio/dotenv-java), [Node.js](https://github.com/motdotla/dotenv), etc.